The Sacrament of Baptism

 Prior to the class, the parents and Godparents will need to watch a short video online on the formed.org website.
-Please download the FORMED.ORG Baptism Video Login Instructions document to the right for instructions which includes the name of the video the parents will need to watch and the separate video that the Godparents will need to watch.
+Please click and download the FORMED.ORG Baptism Video Login Instructions document for instructions which includes the name of the video the parents will need to watch and the separate video that the Godparents will need to watch.

 The general schedule of the required class and baptisms will be as follows: